-Aim Internet has been helping SME’s and Entrepreneurs grow for over 20 years, over these years we have learnt a thing or two about what works when it comes to driving growth.
+Aim Internet has been helping SME’s and Entrepreneurs grow for over 20 years, over these years we have learnt a thing or two about what works when it comes to growing your business.
 That’s why our proven 7-step formula never fails.

 Here’s what we suggest: